aaronicsubstances/scalable-ipc/README.md

 create receive buffer of length the full message length. add pdu data to receive buffer, and reply with ack. don't wait for ack send outcome. set expected seq nr to 0.

 save endpoint owner id as message source id, just in case a future endpoint owner reset changes it.

+also save the pdu data size just in case it is changed in application.

 if receive buffer is full, notify receive message handler with message id and receive buffer contents, and mark message id as processed.